Learning how to find beta readers is a challenge for new authors.

 You will probably find that unless one or two have a mean streak, family members and friends might be reticent to give you brutally honest feedback.

 There is also the problem that they might not read your manuscript but will still tell you that it was a lovely story.

-However, very often, the feedback you can get is still a valid and useful point of view.
+However, the feedback you can get is still a valid and useful point of view.

 2. Writing groups

-You can look both online and in your community for a writer’s group.
+You can look online and in your community for a writer’s group.

-It can work very well if you have been a member for a while.
+It can work well if you have been a member for a while.

-So don’t think of joining a group and then immediately ask people to please read my work.
+But don’t think of joining a group and immediately asking people to please beta-read my work.